bpinaya/blog/content/home/about.md

 Due to my work I was named [Intel Student Ambassador](https://software.intel.com/en-us/blogs/2017/05/01/benjamin-pinaya-mechatronics-engineer-roboticist-space-technology-enthusiast) and also Jetson Student Partner by Nvidia.

-Currently I work as a researcher at Mojix and also as an adjunct professor at "UCB San Pablo" In Bolivia.
+Currently I work as a Computer Vision Engineer at The Kobi Company in Leuven, Belgium.
+They have good belgian fries and beer over here, so I might stay for a bit.